What is Hepatitis C?

 About 20-30% of people with HCV will naturally clear the virus from their bodies, but in about 75% of cases the infection will be chronic.
 In these cases, the immune system has been unable to clear the virus and will remain in the body unless medical treatment is given.
 Most of these people have intermittent symptoms of fatigue or no symptoms at all, but there may be damage to the liver.

-Globally, over 170 million people are infected with Hepatitis C, which if untreated can cause death.
-Click here to see the full article
+Globally, over 170 million people are infected with Hepatitis C.

 There are often no symptoms at first, which is why it is important to get tested regularly if you have ever been at risk.
 Symptoms, if they occur, can include feeling tired, aching limbs, digestive problems and brain fog.

 The virus can be treated with a combined treatment.
-The drugs offer the best chance to clear the virus from the body, and are effective in 50-85% of cases as some strains or genotypes of the HCV are more likely to respond than others.
+The medication offers the best chance to clear the virus from the body, and is now effective in up to 95% of cases.
+Some strains or genotypes of the HCV are more likely to respond than others.
 Even if the virus is not completely cleared, the treatments can reduce inflammation and scarring of the liver.
-However, there are new drugs now available that are taken alongside these, and even newer ones on the near horizon that offer increased chances of success.

 If left undetected and untreated, you may be at higher risk of contracting HIV and other STDs through unprotected intercourse.
 It can also cause chronic inflammation of the liver (fibrosis), cirrhosis, and may lead to liver cancer.
 If you are pregnant, the risk of transmission to your baby can be minimised by your midwife who will be able to advise you.

-About one in five people with chronic condition develops cirrhosis of the liver within 20 years.
+About 1 in 5 people with chronic Hepatitis C develop cirrhosis of the liver within 20 years.